FreneticFurry/Unity-Refraction-Shader/README.md

 {Side Note}
--there's alot that i would change and even add BUT i probably wont because well.. im just lazy- i get bored and work on this every now and again
+i get bored and work on this every now and again

 {things i can but may not change}